Updated June 2026

 Do I need to write the CIRE if I already have a CFP or CFA?

-CIRO has published prior learning recognition rules for certain designations.
+CIRO has published prior-learning recognition rules for certain designations.
 The CFA, CFP, and other credentials may satisfy components of the proficiency requirements depending on your registration path.
 Review CIRO's proficiency requirements document for the specific exemptions available.

 How long does the full registration process take?

 It depends on the number of exams your registration category requires.
 A new retail advisor candidate writing CIRE and RSE could complete both within a few months with focused preparation.
-More complex paths involving multiple exams will take longer.
+More complex paths involving multiple exams take longer.
 CIRO's Proficiency Model documentation outlines the full sequence for each registration category.

 The platform